spiral/docs/contributing.md

 * KISS/SOLID (reasonably)
 * Your code must include tests

-> Make sure to create issue prior to working on potential BC functionality or if you want to discuss design approach.
+> Make sure to create [forum topic](https://groups.google.com/forum/#!forum/spiral-framework) or issue prior to working on potential BC functionality or if you want to discuss design approach.

 ## Help Needed In
 If you want to help but don't know where to start: